pacific-hake/hake-assessment/README.md

 ## How to create the RData files required for the document to build

 * Place all model directories in the **models** directory.
 The base model must have an **mcmc** subdirectory;
   its main directory holds the MPD run and the mcmc subdirectory holds the mcmc run for the same model.
-The model directory can contain models which aren't used in the assessment, as the ones used are set in the **model-setup.r** file.

-* Navigate to the doc/r directory and setup the model by editing the three files **model-setup.r**, **forecast-catch-levels.r**, and **retrospective-setup.r**:
+* Navigate to the **R** directory and setup the model by editing the three files **model-setup.r**, **forecast-catch-levels.r**, and **retrospective-setup.r**:

 * To run all forecasts, retrospectives, and extra-mcmc calculations (required to get posterior survey index